Wacom: Intuos

 Intuos graphics tablets do not have displays.
 The first version was introduced in 1999, replacing the earlier ArtZ line.
 It is available in an entry-level version and the more advanced Intuos Pro.
-In 2018, The Verge called the entry-level models a "great introduction to digital art."
+In 2018, The Verge called the entry-level models a "great introduction to digital art".
+The Intuos Pro was redesigned in 2025, moving the ExpressKeys from the side of the tablet to its top edge and replacing the touch ring with dials.

 One

 The One series of products is targeted at beginners, and features versions both with and without screens.
 The One tablet, released at CES 2020, has a 13-inch, 1920x1080 display.
-The Verge labeled it as Wacom's "most affordable tablet to date," being priced at $400.
+The Verge labeled it as Wacom's "most affordable tablet to date", being priced at $400.

+Movink

+In April 2024 Wacom introduced the Movink 13, a 13.3-inch pen display and the company's first to use an OLED panel; at four millimetres thick it was also its thinnest and lightest pen display.

+In July 2025 the line was extended with the MovinkPad 11, an 11.45-inch Android tablet that runs drawing software on its own rather than requiring a connected computer.

 Other products

 Wacom also makes the MobileStudio, a pen display with an inbuilt computer.

 They have also made other lines of graphics tablets, such as the Bamboo and Graphire, which were both screenless.
 In 2011, the company released a tablet-less pen, which allowed for drawing on any piece of paper, but was criticized for being inaccurate compared to a normal photo scan.
-In 2018, they partnered with Magic Leap to create collaborative mixed reality design tools at CES.
+In 2018, it partnered with Magic Leap to create collaborative mixed reality design tools at CES.